 Within the modern era, team accountability seems to always fall on NBA coaches.
-If teams don’t succeed, the head coaches face the fury.
+If teams don’t succeed, the head coaches face the fury majorly.
 Doc Rivers, among the greatest coaches, has become a regular victim of such critiques.
-At times it seems unfair.
-His lack of success in the postseason and methods have often come under the pump.
-Recently, when he took over the Milwaukee Bucks, now Lakers HC, JJ Redick blamed him for always making “excuses”.
+At times, it seems unfair.
+His lack of success in the postseason and methods has often come under the pump.
+When he took over the Milwaukee Bucks, now Lakers HC, JJ Redick, who’s been his player in the past, blamed him for always making “excuses.”

 ADVERTISEMENT